Emergency Vet in Yukon, OK

 After Hours Pet Emergencies

 During business hours, we welcome pet emergencies in Yukon at Yukon Hills Animal Hospital and encourage you to call us or come right in.
-However, outside our business hours, we recommend you contact the following emergency pet hospital in Oklahoma.
+However, outside our business hours, we recommend you contact the following emergency pet hospitals in Oklahoma.

 |BluePearl Pet Hospital|